THE BLOG

 What Does Your Nervous System Have to Do With This?

-One thing I come back to again and again in my clinical work is this: you can't think your way to regulation.
+One thing I come back to again and again in my clinical work is this: you cannot think your way to regulation.
 When your body has been running in sustained stress mode for weeks or months, it is doing exactly what it was designed to do.
 The problem is that it was designed for short-term threats, not the relentless pressure of modern life with no clear off-switch.
-This is also one of the reasons rest often doesn't help burnout-like exhaustion the way you'd expect.
-When the system stays activated even while you're resting, the recovery you need isn't actually happening.
+This is also one of the reasons rest often does not help burnout-like exhaustion the way you might expect.
+When the system stays activated even while you are resting, the recovery you need is not actually happening.
+If this pattern sounds familiar, this post on why your body feels tired but wired even when you are exhausted goes deeper into what is actually happening.

 Research on stress and allostatic load describes how the body accumulates wear and tear when stress responses are triggered repeatedly without enough recovery[13,14].
 Over time, this can show up as: